rrovetto/Orbital-Space-Ontology-Project/index.md

 ### Author Bio
 Robert J. Rovetto, (Ontologist, Philosopher, Aspiring student), [Google Scholar](https://scholar.google.com/citations?user=jTkGEiMAAAAJ&hl=en&oi=sra){:target="_blank" rel="noopener"}
-* <em>Seeking opportunities</em>: studentships, entry-level employment.
+* <em>Seeking opportunities</em>: studentships, entry-level employment, contract work.
 Available as consultant.
+Seeking mentors.
 * [Research Affiliate](http://www.coder.umd.edu/node/287){:target="_blank" rel="noopener"}, Center for Orbital Debris Education and Research (CODER), University of Maryland (Unfunded affiliation)
 * [National Aeronautical and Space Administration (NASA) Datanauts](https://open.nasa.gov/explore/datanauts/2017/spring/){:target="_blank" rel="noopener"} (Unfunded affiliation)
-* Committee member for Standards, American Institute of Aeronautics and Astronautics
+* American Institute of Aeronautics and Astronautics, SA Committee on Standards
 * Education Committee member, International Association for Ontology and its Applications
 * _Emails_: rrovetto[at]terpalum.umd.edu (Preferred.
 Forwards to: ontologos@yahoo.com); robert.rovetto[at]amu.apus.edu; robertjohnrovetto[at]gmail[dot]com
 * [ORCID Profile](http://orcid.org/0000-0003-3835-7817){:target="_blank" rel="noopener"},  &nbsp; [GitHub Homepage](http://github.com/rrovetto){:target="_blank" rel="noopener"}
 * B.A.
-Philosophy, Minor Business & Management w/IT focus, University of Maryland (2007)
+Philosophy, Minor Business & Management w/IT focus, Dept. of Philosophy, University of Maryland (2007)
 * M.A.
-Philosophy, Ontology focus, The State University of New York (2011)
+Philosophy (ontology focus), Dept. of Philosophy, The State University of New York at Buffalo (2011)
-* Coursework in Space Studies, American Military University (APUS) (varia 2009-2012, TBD).
+* Coursework in Space Studies MS program, American Military University (APUS) (varia 2009-2013, TBD).
 * Maritime training, credentials and experience available on request

 ### History & Context
-Orbital concepts have fascinated me since I was in my teens.
+Orbits and orbital concepts have fascinated me since I was in my teens.
 In 2011 I thought of applying ontology to help with the orbital debris problem(1), after a astronautics conference presentation in Boulder, Colorado mentioned the need for more debris data-integration and sharing.
-My idea was to (i) help by facilitating data sharing/integration so that greater actionable knowledge & awareness of the orbital debris environment can be achieved, as well as to (ii) formally and ontologically model orbital concepts so that I could gain greater understanding.
+My idea was to (i) facilitate data sharing/integration so that greater actionable knowledge & awareness of the orbital debris environment can be achieved, as well as to (ii) formally and ontologically model orbital concepts so that I could continue my space education.
+After years of pursuing a path away from my orginial interest in space, I saw this as a way to return to it, and a foot-in-the-door to a career-track to space.

-I want to help build ontologies at/for space agencies, academia projects, and in industry.
-I want to learn astrodynamics and any necessary coding skills through a studensthip or employer-funded opportunity.
+I want to help build ontologies for the space sector (space orgs., agencies, academia or university projects, space companies, etc.) I want to learn astrodynamics and any necessary coding skills through a studensthip or employer-funded opportunity.
 I want to work in a team environment so that I can learn from professionals in the repsective disciplines (astrodynamics, astroinformatics, systems engineering, computer science, knowledge engineering, etc.).
-I seek interested professors and university departments so I can return to school for a philosophy or interedisciplinary ontology PhD.
+I need to find professors interested in this project, and appropriate departments, so I can return to university to get a PhD or other degree (e.g., philosophy, an interedisciplinary program, systems engineering, information studies, etc.).
 Since 2011 <em>I've wanted this project to be a PhD thesis and an opportunity for further space education toward a foot-in-the-door to my original passion--space--</em>and to serve at NASA (or another space org.) toward a career path in the space sector. <em>This is part of my hopeful vision for a future degree on a space or astronautics topic, and a career in the space sector.</em>

 Unfortunately, no opportunity has been forthcoming.
-I have been struggling to find opportunties for this project since conception.
+I've been struggling to find opportunties for this project since conception.
 Unnecessary obstacles and resistance to affording an opportunity have been the challenge.
 My non-stem degrees have been obstacles, despite the fact that many of cohort (former classmates, proffessor, supervisors) with identicially backgrounds/degrees were afforded opportunity.
 (Ontology is interdisciplinary and many projects use ontologists from non-STEM background to work on STEM topic areas.)
 I've also experienced persons and companies illegally take my ideas (proof of plagarism available upon request).
 A sense of urgency to realize this project (a work of love, and a life aspiration) has therefore driven me to write and publish at my expense.
 Given my creativity and drive, I wish for an opportunity.

 <strong>If you are interested in helping realize this project, please contact me.</strong>